Could a Career in Welding Technology Solidify Your Financial Future?

 Best of all, experts predict that the job prospects for skilled welders will grow as quickly as other competitive career fields; technological innovations continue to change the demands for skilled labor, and therefore, welders with expert training and experience are expected to be the most preferred workers in the field.

-Hutchinson Community College has an extensive welding technology curriculum devoted to teaching students both the intellectual and physical skills needed for a successful career in the field.
-By enrolling in either the Associates of Applied Science or the Technical Welding Certification program, students are taught the essential and competitive skills to effectively prepare graduates for employment.
-Exposed to state of the art computer-aided machinery, students are guided by expert instructors and an advisory board of industry professionals to ensure that the instruction is continually challenging and up to pace with the ever-evolving industry.
+Hutchinson Community College has an extensive welding technology curriculum devoted to teaching students the intellectual and physical skills needed for a successful career.
+Enrolling in either the Associates of Applied Science or the Technical Welding Certification program teaches students the essential and competitive skills to effectively prepare graduates for employment.
+Exposed to state-of-the-art computer-aided machinery, students are guided by expert instructors and an advisory board of industry professionals to ensure that the instruction is continually challenging and up to pace with the ever-evolving industry.

-Students enrolled in the certification program are required to complete 32 credits of welding courses, while students pursuing their AAS degree must complete a total of 64 credits of welding.
+Students enrolled in the certification program must complete 32 credits of welding courses, while students pursuing their AAS degree must complete 64 credits of welding.
 Through courses such as “Welding Theory,” “Blue-Print Reading,” “Work Ethics,” and an array of additional classes, HCC leaders ensure that “Students apply principles of math, metallurgy and electricity to manufacturing processes.”

 Students attending Austin Community College in Texas can also pursue a rewarding career in welding through the college’s unique training programs.

 Whether you are interested in the technical or artistic elements of welding, many educational opportunities await you at your local community college.
-As another rewarding career that does not need a four-year degree, welding is certainly an intriguing profession whose opportunities are bright.
+As another rewarding career that does not need a four-year degree, welding is an intriguing profession with bright opportunities.

 Additional Resources [+]